How to Maximize the Desired Epidural

 The most important thing is to listen to the nurse and the anesthesiologist.
 As they will be walking you both through the sterile procedure.
 Many hospitals do not allow the partner to stay in the room during the placement.
-If this is the case, this is an excellent ice to grab a bite to eat and get some fresh air.
+If this is the case, this is excellent advice to grab a bite to eat and get some fresh air.
 However, if you are allowed to stay, expect to be sitting facing the mother, not touching her but offering her your silent support.

 Right after the placement:

 The nurse will be in the room for the first 20-30 minutes.
-She will be charting, taking blood pressure, checking in with the mother, and preparing next steps.
+She will be charting, taking blood pressure, checking in with the mother, and preparing the next steps.

-She may need her partner bedside, holding her hand, or chatting with her.
+She may need her partner’s bedside, holding her hand, or chatting with her.
 After the Foley is placed, encourage her to sleep.
 Lower the lights, cover her eyes if needed, and prepare to take a nap yourself.

 Resting with the epidural:

 If the mother is unable or not interested in resting she may need distractions to pass the time.
-Watching TV, massage, fluids, handholding, day dreaming, and all form of love are helpful.
+Watching TV, massage, fluids, handholding, daydreaming, and all form of love are helpful.

 Most hospitals practice ‘laboring down’.
-This means giving the mother 30-60 minutes after she is found to be complete or 10 cm, to help her bring her baby down further in to the pelvis.
-The nurse or doula may change the mother’s position again to a gravity bearing position.
+This means giving the mother 30-60 minutes after she is found to be complete or 10 cm, to help her bring her baby down further into the pelvis.
+The nurse or doula may change the mother’s position again to a gravity-bearing position.

 Pushing can take longer than expected with an epidural due to the lack of sensation.
 Some women may request the epidural to be reduced to facility pushing.
-A variety of positions can be used even with an epidural, such as side lying positions, hands and knees, and even tug-of-war to assist with delivery.
+A variety of positions can be used even with an epidural, such as side-lying positions, hands and knees, and even tug-of-war to assist with delivery.

-She will need sips of fluids between pushes and even chap stick.
+She will need sips of fluids between pushes and even chapstick.
 Fan her face, lay a cool wet washcloth on her forehead, and be supportive and positive.